khaled-badenjki/my-money/README.md

 ![Database Schema](./docs/images/db-schema.png)

-I used `sequelize` ORM to define the database schema.
-I used `postgresql` as a database engine.
-I used `sequelize-cli` to create the database and run migrations.

 # Database performance 📊

 ## Setup

+I setup a postgres to test the database performance.
+Although I'm using SQLite for development, I wanted to test the performance on a real database.

 To see the database performance, I inserted **3 million records** into the `Operations` table, one million for each account type (equity, debt, gold).